odoo/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/mo_costs.rst

 ==================

 Odoo computes |MO| costs based on the configuration of the |BoM| used to manufacture a product.
-This includes the cost and quantity of components and operations listed on the |BoM|, in addition to the operating costs of the work centers where those operations are carried out.
+This calculation includes the cost and quantity of components and operations listed on the |BoM|, in addition to the operating costs of the work centers where those operations are carried out, and the amount paid to each employee who works on an operation.

 Component cost
 --------------